-As a new group we are in desperate need of funds.
+As a group we are in desperate need of funds.
 If you feel that you can help by either making a donation or sponsoring a cat please visit that page on our site for more information.Why not visit our Online shop where you can purchase Christmas cards and other gifts to help to support us.
-Our 2013 Animal Calendar is also available to order and you can download the order form from our shop or buy on-line if you prefer.
-If you think you may be able to adopt one of our cats please visit our adopt page where you can see the cats that we are currently trying to home and find out a little more about them.
+If you think you are able to sponsor one of our cats like Magnificent seven pictured below please visit our sponsor page.
+Our homes needed page shows the cats that we are currently trying to home and there you can find out a little more about them.

 Caring For Animals is a group of volunteers promoting the wellbeing of all

 animals.
 At the moment we deal primarily in the rescue, neutering and